solana-labs/solana/docs/src/staking/README.md

 Staking your SOL tokens on Solana is the best way you can help secure the world's highest-performing blockchain network, and
 [earn rewards](../implemented-proposals/staking-rewards.md) for doing so!
+Inflation and network rewards are *NOT* presently implemented on Solana's Mainnet Beta network, but may be enabled in the future.

 Solana is a Delegated Proof-of-Stake system (DPoS), which means that anyone who holds SOL tokens can choose to delegate some of their SOL to one or more